jlvf/vf-sls-delpoy/README.md

 <img src="https://github.com/oussiden/vf-sls-delpoy/blob/master/example.png" alt="SLS Deployalzier" style='height: 100px;'/>

 When you run `sls deploy --slsd ...`, you will see the above logo.
 Below the logo will be a list of all the slsd commands that you supplied.
-If you supplied the `--gui` command the sls deployalizer will load an angular application and display the deployment results and also an aggrigated list of past deployments.
+If you supplied the `--gui` command the sls deployalizer will load an angular application and display the deployment results and also an aggregated list of past deployments.

 ## SLS Deployalizer Plugin Commands